Skip to content

 Core Ontology (proethica-core)

-Defines the 9 concept types:
+Defines the 9 component types:

 Class URI Description